stonezyg/modernize-apps-katacoda/scenarios/mono-to-micro-part-2/08-deploy-to-openshift.md

 **1. Deploy the Database**

-Our production inventory microservice will use an external database (PostgreSQL) to house inventory data.
+Our production catalog microservice will use an external database (PostgreSQL) to house inventory data.
 First, deploy a new instance of PostgreSQL by executing:

 `oc new-app -e POSTGRESQL_USER=catalog \
              -e POSTGRESQL_PASSWORD=mysecretpassword \
              -e POSTGRESQL_DATABASE=catalog \
              openshift/postgresql:latest \
-             --name=inventory-database`{{execute}}
+             --name=catalog-database`{{execute}}

 > **NOTE:** If you change the username and password you also need to update `src/main/fabric8/credential-secret.yml`{{open}} which contains the credentials used when deploying to OpenShift.